swift-on-server/articles/Sources/Articles/Documentation.docc/2024/getting-started-with-swiftpm-snippets/getting-started-with-swiftpm-snippets.md

 In the example above, we have specified the Snippet to include by `path` identity.

 Despite its naming, the `path` syntax is not a file path.
-The first component is the name of the package **as specified by the ``PackageDescription/Package/name`` field in the manifest**.
+The first component is the name of the package **as specified by the `name` field in the manifest**.
 The second component is always the string `Snippets`.
 The third component is the Snippet ID, which is the name of the Snippet file without the `.swift` extension.

 If the Snippet ID contains special characters, you should pass the ID as-is, without replacing any characters.